MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/fa-how-dispose-retire.md

 ---
-title: Dispose or Retire FA| Microsoft Docs
+title: Dispose or Retire FA
-description: You must post a disposal value when you scrap, sell, or retire a fixed asset.
+description: When you sell or otherwise dispose of a fixed asset, the disposal value must be posted to calculate and record the gain or loss.
 author: edupont04
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: scrap
+ms.search.form: 5628, 5610, 5611
-ms.date: 10/01/2020
+ms.date: 06/15/2021
 ms.author: edupont
-ms.openlocfilehash: 9a155c5b2f616963da34c4d512bcc0f52623f58b
+ms.openlocfilehash: 4d8018ca3cbb7b04fc2ba35a2eb095a0f29d48a3
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3920729"
+ms.locfileid: "8132973"
 ---
 # <a name="dispose-of-or-retire-fixed-assets"></a>Dispose of or Retire Fixed Assets